 University Info | College of Engineering Info | Exchange Student Info

-Mississippi State University (MSU) enrolls more than 18,000 students, has about 1,000 faculty members, and approximately 4,000 full time employees.
+Mississippi State University (MSU) enrolls more than 20,000 students, has about 1,000 faculty members, and approximately 4,000 full time employees.
 It is located in the eastern part of north-central Mississippi.
 Away from urban complexities, the community of Starkville and MSU provide a variety of intellectual, cultural, and recreational activities.
-For example: MSU is home to both the highly-acclaimed Lyceum Series and the Mississippi Piano Showcase, attracting the best cultural talent from around the world; MSU participates in the exciting Southeastern Conference (SEC) that offers a wide variety intercollegiate sports action including MSU’s championship football, basketball, and baseball teams; and, MSU offers a variety of recreational opportunities in its large modern sports facility, playing fields, and neighboring forests, fields, and lakes.
+For example: MSU is home to the highly-acclaimed Lyceum Series, attracting the best cultural talent from around the world; MSU participates in the exciting Southeastern Conference (SEC) that offers a wide variety intercollegiate sports action including MSU’s championship football, basketball, and baseball teams; and, MSU offers a variety of recreational opportunities in its large modern sports facility, playing fields, and neighboring forests, fields, and lakes.

 MSU, established in 1878, is a comprehensive, doctoral-degree-granting, land-grant institution that has emerged as one of the region's and the nation's premier universities.
 It offers a diverse range of opportunities for learning and growth through eight colleges; they include: the College of Agriculture and Life Sciences, College of Architecture, Art, and Design, College of Arts and Sciences, College of Business, College of Education, Bagley College of Engineering, College of Forest Resources, and College of Veterinary Medicine.